docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 When creating a document or a part, the author can choose the workflow template he wants to apply.
 All the implied roles can then be respecified.

-{% image /assets/images/documentation/2.0/en/image41.png "Roles definition during document creation"%}
+{% image /assets/images/documentation/2.5/en/image41.png "Roles definition during document creation"%}

 Once the document or part has been created, the associated workflow (if any) starts on the first activity.
 When a task has been opened, a mail is sent to the current task responsible user so he can approve or reject it and sign.
+If a group was assigned to the task, then the mail is sent to all of its users.

 ###Lifecycle state

 Once an activity is started, every task assignee receives a mail which includes a full description of the task to complete.

-{% image /assets/images/documentation/2.0/en/image46.png "Workflow instantiated on a document"%}
+{% image /assets/images/documentation/2.5/en/image46.png "Workflow instantiated on a document"%}

 A running task can be marked as done or rejected if: